 Diagnostic-where in the practitioner has a proximal cause for the lymph nodes and can go on to treat them.
 Examples would be strep pharyngitis or localized cellulitis.

-The lymphadenopathy pattern history and physical examination can be suggestive an example would be mononucleosis wearing the practitioner has strong clinic index of suspicion can perform a confirmatory test which if positive he can go on and treat the patient.
+The lymphadenopathy pattern history and physical examination can be suggestive; an example would be mononucleosis wearing the practitioner has a strong clinic index of suspicion can perform a confirmatory test which if positive he can go on and treat the patient.

 Unexplained lymphadenopathy can be generalized into localized or generalized lymphadenopathy.